zdoom-docs/stable/lang-Types.md

-Names can be converted to `int` with an explicit cast, and the negative of `int(name())` may be used to create an integer representation of a string usable by action specials, most prominently `ACS_NamedExecute`.
+Names can be converted to `int` with an explicit cast, and the negative of `int(name())` may be used to create an integer representation of a string usable by action specials, most prominently `Acs_NamedExecute`.

 # Colors